reluce/szurubooru-toolkit/README.md

    `upload_src`, you may need to update the `docker-compose.yml` binding to be something like `./uploads:/szurubooru-toolkit/uploads`, and set `/szurubooru-toolkit/uploads` as the `src_path` option instead.
+1. Create the folder `tmp` in the same location.
 1. If you would like to use deepbooru or tag files, create `misc/deepbooru` and/or `misc/tags` in the same location and follow the instructions linked below